 Home Improvement Loans

 Please click here for home rehab information from LiveCLEVELAND.
-For more information on any of these programs, contact Chris Frohring at (216) 252-6559 ext.
-1300 or chris.frohring at kammscorners.com.
+For more information on any of these programs, call Julie Dahlhausen, Housing Assistant, at 216-252-6559, ext.
+1300 or firstname.lastname@example.org.

 It's never too late to weatherize your home.
 The Cleveland Energy $aver Program provides an opportunity to save energy AND money.
-Call 216-672-3535 to find out if your home is qualified for huge energy upgrade savings -- or visit their website.
+To find out whether your home is qualified for huge energy upgrade savings, visit their website.

 Special Programs for Senior Citizens